-I will be in Yorkshire tomorrow to talk about the science of sex, drugs, and rock and roll with Salon North.
+I will be in Yorkshire tomorrow to talk about the science of sex, drugs, and rock and roll.
 After researching these three things solidly for two years, a friend asked: what’s your favourite subject?
 Music.
 Without a moment’s hesitation.
 A violin has never split up my home, broken my heart, or killed any of my friends.
 Forever and always: music.

 I will be in Edinburgh at the International Science Festival tonight talking about the science of hedonism in the Sin Academy!
 Stoked to go back to Scotland.
 Seems appropriate, as Guerilla Science’s biggest installation last year was a giant maze behind a massive sign declaring SIN.